magepages/mpdocs/docs/reward-points-ultimate/index.md

 ![](https://i.imgur.com/PCcY5VI.png)

-  - Show in Cart: Choose Yes Yes to enable highlight poitn in Shopping Cart page > summary cart
+  - **Show in Cart**: Choose Yes to enable highlight poitn in Shopping Cart page > summary cart
-  - Show on Checkout Page: Choose Yes Yes to enable highlight poitn in Checkout page
+  - **Show on Checkout Page**: Choose Yes to enable highlight poitn in Checkout page
-  - Show on Product Pages:  Choose Yes Yes to enable highlight poitn in Product Detail page
+  - **Show on Product Pages**:  Choose Yes to enable highlight poitn in Product Detail page
-  - Show on Categories Pages:  Choose Yes Yes to enable highlight poitn in Category page
+  - **Show on Categories Pages**:  Choose Yes to enable highlight poitn in Category page
-  - Show highlight for Guests:  Choose Yes Yes to enable highlight poitn in for non-login customers
+  - **Show highlight for Guests**:  Choose Yes to enable highlight poitn in for non-login customers
-  - Text Color: Choose color for highlight point
+  - **Text Color**: Choose color for highlight point

 #### 7.2.
 Earning Configuration.